 Koreanspice Viburnum has wonderfully fragrant white flowers in April and May, followed by red and burgundy fall color.
 Deciduous.
 This and V. x juddii produce the classic scent we love so much from Viburnums.
 An added attraction is that V. carlesii actually thrives under Black Walnuts.

 Spice Girl® ('Spito') Koreanspice Viburnum blooms in April and May, producing extremely fragrant flower clumps that are pink in bud turning to white snowballs when open.
 The medium green foliage is more deer resistant than most Viburnums, and the leaves turn attractive shades of red in fall.
 Viburnum carlesii Spice Girl® does well in sun and partial shade.
 It would make a lovely fragrant hedge as well as an attractive specimen.

 Chicago Lustre® ('Synnesvedt') Arrowwood Viburnum has beautiful glossy foliage that is topped with white flat flowers in May and June, followed by stunning cymes of bright blue fruit in late summer.
 Fall color is a nice reddish purple.
-An excellent introduction by Chicagoland Grows® and Daryl Kobesky's favorite Viburnum.
+An excellent introduction by Chicagoland Grows®.
 This is a great substitute for Euonymus alatus 'Compacta'.
 Important food source for migrating birds.
 Deciduous.

 PRN Preferred: A multi-season Viburnum, offering showy flowers, fruit and fall color.